microsoft/node-pty/README.md

 ptyProcess.write('ls\r');
 ```

+## Troubleshooting

+**Powershell gives error 8009001d**

+>
+Internal Windows PowerShell error.
+Loading managed Windows PowerShell failed with error 8009001d.

+This is caused when environment variables critical to PowerShell are not provided in the `env` argument, such as `SystemRoot`.

 ## pty.js

 This project is forked from [chjj/pty.js](https://github.com/chjj/pty.js) with the primary goals being to provide better support for later Node.JS versions and Windows.